 Idle Garage & Café will open at 900 Jean-Talon East this spring.

-NOTRE-DAME-DE-GRÂCE — Operating out of the Monkland Avenue’s Café Pigeon (where St-Viateur Bagel once was), is a new pop-up specializing in the thick, yet airy, rectangularly-shaped pizza style hailing from Detroit.
+NOTRE-DAME-DE-GRÂCE — Operating out of Monkland Avenue’s Café Pigeon (where St-Viateur Bagel once was) is a new pop-up specializing in the thick, yet airy, rectangularly-shaped pizza style hailing from Detroit.
 Every Fungool pie is fractioned into six slices, Cult reports, and flavours range from classic margherita to an inventive steak and pepperoni sub take, with the tomato sauce — true to form — drizzled on top.

 GRIFFINTOWN — Prominent Montreal restaurateur Yann Levy (Biiru, La Habanera, Escondite, and others) and mixologist Lawrence Picard are opening a second Boba Boba location this spring, Nightlife reports.
-The bubble tea shop, which serves creative pandan horchata and guava matcha versions of drink, has been open on Sainte-Catherine Street near Concordia since last summer, and is now making its way to Griffintown, with a new summer menu in hand.
+The bubble tea shop, which serves creative pandan horchata and guava matcha versions of the drink, has been open on Sainte-Catherine Street near Concordia since last summer, and is now making its way to Griffintown, with a new summer menu in hand.

 - Jack Le Coq throws its hat in Montreal’s fried chicken ring with its own plucky Québécois style [Montreal Gazette]

 - Nouvelle franchise Jack le coq: du poulet à l’honneur [Journal Métro]

 - Latest Shiller Lavy Listing Reignites Discussions of Mile End Gentrification [EMTL]